vacp2p/rfc/mdf.md

 #### `parent`

+This field contains the last sent message by `MVDS` for a specific group, it MUST NOT use any messages as parent whose `ack` flag was set to `false`.

 #### `previous_messages`

-This field contains a list of a messages parent, or messages that have been seen by the node in a given group.
+This field contains a list of a messages previously sent or received by a node in a specific group.
 This helps establish ordering by creating a Directed Acyclic Graph (DAG)<sup>1</sup>.

 ### Behavior